 Drive sales on autopilot with ecommerce-focused featuresSee Features

-It’s time to bring out the big guns—time make use of smart segmentation and robust marketing automation.
+It’s no longer sufficient to rely on simple percentage discounts.
+Instead, it’s time to make use of smart segmentation and robust marketing automation.

 1. Prepare your store

 First things first, your store needs to be fully functional and ready to receive an increase in visitors.

 There’s nothing worse than putting in all the hard work into marketing and attracting an influx of interested newcomers to your brand, only to lose them because you failed to prepare properly.

 Run through the following list to ensure that everything is working as it should:

 The holiday season isn’t just about sales.
 You can look at holiday business ideas that capture the long-term advantage of the extra traffic to your store by signing up as many new visitors as possible.